hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * In `path/:a` the colon also marks the beginning of a literal form.

 [17:26:40](#VK1x73hQ1nIXdqLvXFFIkbdRiG3_uQKmmiVv5NcoU6s) <dockimbel>:
-That one is even more confusing Ì†ΩÌ∏Ö
+That one is even more confusing üòÖ
 ```
 >> type? /:a
 == url!